 - Fun Towels and Aprons - Yes following a migraine diet is hard, but you might as well make it fun while you're doing it.
 With funny towels and cheeky aprons that remind the family to kiss the dizzy cook, you're guaranteed to get more love while you make great changes in your life!

-- A Private Consult or Cooking Class - I offer these online consults and cooking classes to people who want to make a specific meal or need help with meal planning ideas.
+- Private Consult - I don't really advertise this, but offer these online consults and cooking classes to people who want to make a specific meal or need help with meal planning ideas, or who just want to talk about vestibular migraine!

 Gifts for Migraine Relief